justsml/dans-blog/content/posts/2023-09-06--guerrilla-types-in-typescript/index.md

 }
 ```

-Since we're prioritizing readability, it's okay to indulge in _some_ repetition (within reason.)
-When groups of properties repeat _many_ times, it may make sense to extract them into a common type.
+Since we are prioritizing explicit readability, it's okay to indulge in _some_ repetition (within reason.)
+When groups of properties repeat _many_ times, feel free to extract the repeated fields to a named type.

-Speaking of extracting types...
-What if that was our default approach?

 ### Multiple named types